Representing Clients on the Path to Citizenship Nationwide

-How Long Does It Take to Become a U.S. Citizen in 2020?
+How Long Does It Take to Become a U.S. Citizen?

 The naturalization process involves many steps and often takes a significant amount of time.
 As of early 2020, the average wait time for naturalization application processing was just over 8 months.
 Note that this is just the application processing time; the whole naturalization process will take considerably longer than this.

 Below, we’ve provided a general breakdown of the U.S. naturalization process, including the average amount of time each step takes: